 What to Expect During an Infusion of a Biologic

-Today I will be focusing on what it’s like to receive an infusion of a biologic medication.
+Today I will be focusing on what it's like to receive an infusion of a biologic medication.
 When I first started dating my boyfriend I was receiving one biologic via infusion in Michigan and he was on another biologic and receiving it in Illinois where he lives.
-I’ve had my infusions done at 3 different locations and have gone with him for his to a couple locations.
+I've had my infusions done at 3 different locations and have gone with him for his to a couple of locations.

 - When you arrive you will check in.
 Some places I have been to required me to get a hospital band put on, but generally you will just check in and wait to be called back.

-- You might be receiving your infusion at an infusion clinic which usually is one large room with many chairs that have IV poles next to them.
-Aside from IBD patients there will be patients there with different health conditions receiving different medications.
+- You might be receiving your infusion at an infusion clinic which usually is 1 large room with many chairs that have IV poles next to them.
+Aside from IBD patients, there will be patients there with different health conditions receiving different medications.
 People go to infusion clinics for biologics, chemotherapy, blood transfusions, iron infusions, antibiotics, fluids, and more.
 When I first began biologic infusions I had them done in an infusion clinic that had private rooms for each patient and you could choose between a reclining chair or a bed.
 That was nice!

 - While all of this is going on the pharmacy will be mixing your infusion.
 They do not get it ready before you arrive in case you don't show up as they do not want to waste such expensive medication.

-- Next your IV will be started.
-If you’re anything like me this could take quite a long time.
+- Next, your IV will be started.
+If you're anything like me this could take quite a long time.
 For one infusion it took 4 different nurses and 8 pokes!

-- Pre-Meds: Some patients receive medications before the infusion starts called pre-meds.
+- Pre-meds: Some patients receive medications before the infusion starts called pre-meds.
 Pre-meds are to reduce your chance of a reaction to the infusion.
 Some doctors start you with pre-meds from the beginning and others add it later on if you have a slight reaction.
 I was started on pre-meds from the beginning and received oral Tylenol 500 and 50mg Benadryl through my IV.

 - During your infusion the nurse will check on you periodically and take your vitals a few more times.